bsikar/pos-system/frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run lint`

+Runs the linter.\
+See the section about [linting](https://create-react-app.dev/docs/setting-up-your-editor/#displaying-lint-output-in-the-editor) for more information.

+### `npm run lint:fix`

+Runs the linter and automatically fixes any linting errors.

+### `npm run fmt`

+Runs the formatter.\
+See the section about [formatting](https://create-react-app.dev/docs/setting-up-your-editor/#formatting-code-automatically) for more information.

+### `npm run fmt:fix`

+Runs the formatter and automatically fixes any formatting errors.

 ### `npm run build`

 Builds the app for production to the `build` folder.\